Head of Biology Major Fredrik Bryntesson at Bryn Athyn College

 Biology

-Dr. Bryntesson is the head of the biology major and the director of faculty development.
-He teaches introductory biology courses focused on evolution, genetics, and molecular biology, and upper level courses on genetics and molecular biology, as well as the senior capstone course.
+Dr. Bryntesson is the chair of the science department, head of the biology major and the director of faculty development.
+He teaches introductory biology courses focused on evolution, genetics, and molecular biology, and upper-level courses on genetics and molecular biology, as well as the senior capstone course.
 His teaching philosophy is to facilitate learning for every student, ensuring the concepts of biology are accessible.
-He has previously been involved in molecular biology research, and is presently engaged in the ongoing deer study at Bryn Athyn College, a project that involves faculty and students at Bryn Athyn in collaboration with the Pennypack Ecological Restoration Trust.
-An avid fan of Bryn Athyn College ice hockey, he has also researched and written on Bryn Athyn’s ice hockey history.

 Bryntesson worked for many years in student life at Bryn Athyn College, and is the leader of the College rock band, “BAC Rocks!”
-He serves the community as a voluntary member of the Holy Redeemer Health System’s Institutional Review Board.
+He also serves on the Pennypack Ecological Restoration Trust’s Board of Directors.

 Education